Fraxinus-3D/docs/content/_index.en.md

 # Banner
 banner:
   title: "Fraxinus -- Fast and Compact"
   content: "Fraxinus is a compact and high-speed CoreXY 3D printer and digital fabrication machine project.
 We have various versions like the [Enclosure](./docs/enclosure), [Trident](./docs/trident), [Flying Gantry](./docs/flying-gantry), and [Micro 3D Printer](./docs/micro-printers).
-Many people are enjoying learning hardware and software through development and customization.<br>If you are interested, we would love for you to join us, share knowledge, and connect with others who share your passion!"
+Many people are enjoying learning hardware and software through development and customization.
+If you are interested, we would love for you to join us, share knowledge, and connect with others who share your passion!"
   image: "/images/Fraxinus-5.jpg"
   button:
     enable: true